Madison Heights, Michigan: Geography

 According to the United States Census Bureau, the city has a total area of 7.09 sqmi, all land.

 Although 91% of the buildings in Madison Heights are single-family homes or condominiums (approximately 9,800 residential property owners), 60% of the tax base is fueled by light industrial or commercial property.
 The city has 15 voting precincts, totaling more than 21,000 registered voters.
-Robert Earl Richardson was the first Chief of Police when the city was chartered in December 1955.

 Madison Heights shares borders with Troy to the north, Royal Oak to the west, Hazel Park to the south, and Warren to the east.
 The eastern border of Madison Heights (Dequindre Road) is also the border between Oakland and Macomb counties.

 There are more than 112 mi of road within Madison Heights, of which the city maintains 105 mi, 95 mi for snow removal, sweeping, and patching.
 Interstate 75 passes north to south on the west side of the city, and Interstate 696 is the major feature of its southern border.
 The junction of these two highways is shared with Royal Oak and Hazel Park on the southwest corner of Madison Heights.

 Demographics

+2020 census

+As of the 2020 United States census of 2020, there were 28,468 people and 13,487 households in the city.
+The population per square mile is 4,017.5.

+The racial makeup of the city was 80.4% White, 7.8% African American, 0.2% Native American, 7.2% Asian, 0.1% Pacific Islander, 3.6% from two or more races.
+Hispanic or Latino residents of any race were 2.0% of the population.

+There were 13,487 households, of which 14.7% spoke a language other than English at home.
+People under 65 years of age with a disability accounted for 11.1% of the city's population, and 11.7% of the city's population was living below the federal poverty line.
+Households without a broadband internet subscriptions made up 11.9% of the community.

+16% of residents were under the age of 18; and 16.3% were 65 years of age or older.
+The gender makeup of the city was 49.4% male and 50.6% female.